-- 100% on tobacco and tobacco products, electronic smoking devices and tools, liquids used in electronic smoking devices and tools and energy drinks; and
+- 100% on tobacco and tobacco products, electronic smoking devices and tools, liquids used in electronic smoking devices and tools, and energy drinks.

 - 50% on carbonated drinks and sweetened drinks.

 The United Arab Emirates is part of the GCC Customs Union, which was established in 2003 to remove customs and trade barriers among the GCC member states.
-No customs duties are levied on trade between the GCC member states.
-Additionally, the United Arab Emirates grants duty free imports to most national goods originating in member countries of the Greater Arab Free Trade Agreement, Singapore and the European Free Trade Association countries, i.e. Norway, Switzerland, Iceland and Liechtenstein.
+No customs duties are levied on trade between the GCC member states (subject to certain conditions).
+Additionally, the United Arab Emirates grants duty free imports to most national goods originating in member countries of the Greater Arab Free Trade Agreement, Singapore, the European Free Trade Association countries (i.e. Norway, Switzerland, Iceland, and Liechtenstein), Israel, and India.

-While the United Arab Emirates FTZs are areas within the territory of the United Arab Emirates, these are, however, considered outside the scope of the customs territory.
-Therefore, goods imported into the United Arab Emirates FTZs are not subject to customs duty.
+While the UAE FTZs are areas within the territory of the United Arab Emirates, these are, however, considered outside the scope of the customs territory.
+Therefore, goods imported into the UAE FTZs are not subject to customs duty.
 Customs duty is suspended until the goods are imported into the GCC local market.

 Hotel tax and tourism levies

-Most Emirates impose hotel levies, which apply on the value of hotel services and entertainment.
+Most Emirates impose hotel levies, which apply on the value of hotel room rental, services, and entertainment.
 These levies are imposed and administered differently by each Emirate.